schnsrw/file.sync/readme.md

 application generates presigned URLs so files are uploaded and downloaded directly from S3 without passing through the server.

+## 🌐 Web Interface

+Besides the REST API the application ships with a simple browser UI.
+When the server is running locally at `http://localhost:8080` the following pages are
+available:

+- `/login` – user sign‑in screen
+- `/dashboard` – landing page after login
+- `/drive` – file and folder browser
+- `/chat` – real‑time chat view
+- `/notes` – personal notes
+- `/invitations` – manage connection requests
+- `/admin/login` – admin sign‑in
+- `/admin` – admin dashboard
+- `/admin/logs` – view application logs
+- `/swagger-ui/index.html` – interactive API docs

+These pages surface the functionality implemented so far and are useful for quick manual testing.

 ## 🛣 Roadmap

 - File and folder deletion